ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

   Counting semaphore has variable counter value.
   Binary semaphore has counter value as 1
   If cannot acquire, will be put to sleep
+  (Hardware semaphores used in MCU to coordinate booting between multiple CPUs, e.g. M4 + M7)
 * Mutex
   Introduces ownership to a binary semaphore, i.e. thread locking must unlock it.
   More specific in purpose, i.e for exclusive access to resource